lig/demep/README.md

-demep
+About
 =====

-Django Empty MongoEngine Project
+demep - is Django Empty MongoEngine Project.
+It is just a template for starting new project using django, mongoengine and django-registration-me.